juliesymons/juliesymons.github.io/gettingStarted/index.md

 There are several examples in the **cct-tutorial** that use the Neural Network Toolkit (cct-nn).

 All 4 examples use the MNIST data set, which can be downloaded from [yann.lecun.com](http://yann.lecun.com/exdb/mnist/).
 The data set includes all 4 files, uncompressed.
-The tutorial examples will look for the data in one of two locations:  `../data/MNIST` (relative to the root directory on the cct-tutorial project) or `~/cog/data/MNIST`.
+The tutorial examples will look for the data in one of two locations:  `../data/MNIST` (relative to the root directory of the **cct-tutorial** project) or `~/cog/data/MNIST`.
 To override these locations, you can update [MNISTdata.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/MNISTdata.scala).

 The simplest example is [LogisticRegression](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/LogisticRegression.scala).
 This examples trains a network using `FullyConnectedLayer`.
 The loss is calculated using Stochastic Gradient Descent.
 The training accuracy using this model plateaus at about 92% after 12000 cycles using the default settings.